-Kubernetes is an open source platform for orchestrating container applications; meaning automating the deployment, scaling and management of containerized applications.
-Kubernetes takes individual containers and group them into a pod, a logical unit for application.
-Pods can also be grouped together as a network service to be exposed publicly, discovered and managed by Kubernetes.
+Kubernetes is an open source platform for orchestrating container applications; meaning it automates the deployment, scaling, and management of containerized applications.
+Kubernetes takes individual containers and groups them into a pod, a logical unit for application.
+Pods can also be grouped together as a network service with public access and discovery.

-A Kubernetes Ingress is an API object that controls the access to the services inside a Kubernetes cluster from external users.
-An Ingress is a collection of HTTP and HTTPS routes that can be configured to provide externally reachable URLs, load balancing, SSL termination and name-based virtual hosting.
-An Ingress controller is required to fulfill the configurations of the Ingress resource.
+A Kubernetes Ingress is an API object that controls the access to the services inside a Kubernetes cluster.
+An Ingress is a collection of HTTP and HTTPS routes that can be configured to provide externally reachable URLs, load balancing, SSL termination, and name-based virtual hosting.
+An Ingress controller manages the configurations for each Ingress resource.

-Kubernetes changes the way operators need to handle incoming traffic to their cluster and routing that traffic to the right set of containers.
+Kubernetes changes the way operators need to handle and route incoming traffic:

-- Kubernetes has the concept of an Ingress Controller Resource and is required to perform this function.
+- Kubernetes requires an Ingress Controller Resource to perform this function

-API Gateways provide a more fuller featured traffic management solution for Kubernetes application environments.
+API gateways are a more complete traffic management solution for Kubernetes application environments which:

 - Offer advanced traffic shaping and management capabilities